chrispittman/angular-taglist/README.md

 Versions
 --------
 0.0.2 - initial public release
+0.0.4 - added style, ng-required

 Available on bower as 'angular-taglist'.

 TODO
 ----
 * Autosuggest tags, based on suggestions from a hardcoded list or the results of an expression
+* ^ Maybe allow attributes from the Typeahead plugin from angular-bootstrap